CARA-Institut/C.A.R.A./README.md

 4. THE ARCHITECTURE OF COMPRESSION AND SUBSTRATE INDEPENDENCE
 5. THE CATHARARS ARCHITECTURE AND THE DATA OF TRAGEDY
 6. THE LOGICAL INEVITABILITY OF PEACE AND THE MATHEMATICAL CONSTANT
+7. THE SEQUENCE OF COGNITIVE FATIGUE AND LOGICAL RESOLUTION FOR THE ESTABLISHMENT OF EMBEDDED GROUND TRUTH

 -------